Somendratripathi/Movielens_2/Fast_FM.md

 2. Training FM on few users per movie (starting from **atmost** 1 user/movie, 5 users/ movie, 25, 125, 625, all
 3. And finally training FM on few to many movie rated per user (starting from **atmost** 1 movie / user,  2, 4, 16, 32 and all

+For each of the models in 1,2, & 3 several combination of hyparamters were used to tune the model and the one with the best CV was reported.

-This process was repeated for training FM with additional features.
+This process was repeated for training FM with **additional features**.

 ##### Additional features used